 The operating system that is also used by Edward Snowden.
 Edward strongly recommends the use of this operating system for privacy protection!

-It aims to be yours Privacy and anonymity to preserve and help you:
+It aims to be yours Privacy and a anonymity to preserve and help you:

-- to use the internet anonymously and To bypass censorship;
+- to use the internet anonymously and a To bypass censorship;

 All connections to the Internet are mandatory through the Gate network passed;

 - on the computer used to leave no tracesunless you expressly request it;

 - cryptographic tools Using state-of-the-art technology to encrypt your files, emails and instant messaging messages.

 Tails is also easy to use and runs on almost all devices (Windows PC, Apple Mac Hardware etc.)

 Tails is Free Software that has been released under the GNU General Public License (version 3 or higher) free!

 Tails is a complete operating system that is used directly from a DVD, USB flash drive or SD card, regardless of the operating system installed on the computer.
 Tails is Free Software and is based on Debian GNU / Linux.